 16. Move your home office out of the bedroom

 Work and sleep don’t mix, so avoid work-related furniture and feng shui in the bedroom, such as a desk.
 If you have a desk in your bedroom, you may go to sleep thinking about work instead of relaxing.
 Worse, it may invoke work-related stress, which can significantly impact your sleep quality.

-This applies mostly to adults and not students, because the adults are the ones who get more pressure from work due to the need to support the family and the kids.
-The easy cure to this is to remove the desk or other furnitures that remind you of work.
+This applies mostly to adults and not students, as the adults are the ones who get more pressure from work due to the need to support their families.
+The easy cure to this is to remove the desk or other furniture pieces that may remind you of work.
 Here’s a tip I got from Hipster Feng Shui.
 If you live in a small space, you can try dividing your work area and your bed with a curtain.

 Some modern furniture designs are very slick and appealing.
 Here’s a bed frame that I think looks absolutely amazing.

-Though I love how it looks, I’m not sure how comfortable I will be when sleeping on that frame.
-Having experienced wood cracking and furnitures breaking, I would feel anxious and scared of breaking that bed when I move or adjust on the bed to find a comfortable sleeping position.
+Though I love how it looks, I’m not sure how comfortable I will be when sleeping on that bed frame.
+I’ve used flimsy pieces of furniture before, so I would feel anxious and scared of breaking that bed when I move or adjust to find a comfortable sleeping position.
 I suggest that you choose comfortability over design.
 And as for bed frames, choose the ones with proper support so that you can feel more relaxed.

 Bedroom Accessories & Decors

 Bright lights keep us awake and can disrupt our sleep patterns.
 It is true even with artificial lights and especially true for LED lights, which are known to create “light pollution” that causes sleepless nights.
 Light pollution is also the reason why it’s bad feng shui to sleep with your head under a window.
 Try to use dim lights with a soothing color, as this combination can provide the atmosphere and environment you need while you’re getting ready for bed.